EVENTS AT SEA

 Norwegian Cruise Line

 Arrives in Boston one day late after going through a storm on its return from Bermuda.
 The ship reportedly experienced 25 - 30 foot waves and horrendous winds and spent much of Saturday and Sunday in poor conditions.
 Saturday evening a piece of the gangway broke loose, and flew through the windows in the Royal Fireworks lounge on Deck 5.
 One gentleman was injured from flying glass, and quite a lot of water was taken on.
 The crew alarm was sounded, but was misinterpreted by most of the crew and passengers.
-People began to panic, and headed for their lifejackets and muster stations.
+People began to panic, and headed for their life jackets and muster stations.
 (And the casino was even closed.)
 Calm was finally restored when the Captain came on and gave the order to "Stand Down."
 The entire forward area of deck five remained closed for the remainder of the trip, including all the shops, and the internet cafe.
 Repairs required the ship to turn away from the wind, so we traveled south at a slow speed for quite a while.
 (From a poster at Cruise Critic)

 Damaged in Storm